 Confused why this one’s included in the list?
 Don’t be!
 Ciao, the Italian way to say hi and goodbye, is also used often in France and Quebec.
 So feel free to say it in informal conversations!

-There you have it, 11 different ways to say goodbye in French.
+There you have it, 11 different ways on how to say goodbye in French.
 Which one is your go-to French goodbye?
 Share it in the comments!

 For a comprehensive list of French vocabulary, check out the French Vocabulary e-book below.